qzq92/Kubernetes-On-prem/README.md

 ## Documentations
 - Refer to Kubernetes_Deployment_edit.odt for more details on the cluster configurations.
 This documentation only covers content related to Kubernetes setup and configuration.
 - Refer to Nvidia-DCGM-Prometheus-Grafanav1.odt for more details on setting up, configuring using Prometheus and Grafana to have an overview on existing Kubernetes resources such as pods, persistent volumes, etc, gpu utilisation.
+Goldpinger is also included in the guide as well.
 For grafana dashboards, most of them are adapted from the following link: [Grafana dashboards](https://grafana.com/grafana/dashboards)
+- The guide is written by myself and is by no means a fool-proof guide based on multiple attempts in trying and debugging issues encountered.

+## Tools without documentation
+- K8dash.
+Please refer to [Octopus blog](https://octopus.com/blog/alternative-kubernetes-dashboards) or [Official k8s page](https://k8dash.io/) on details about k8dash.

 ## Acknowledgement
 - Kubernetes v1.15 guide (Not available as it has been deprecated).
 Official Kubernetes webpage [Kubernetes](https://kubernetes.io/)